• Art magazine

 1. Your birthday was deliberately chosen

-Frida Kahlo was actually born on July 6, 1907 as Magdalena Carmen Frida Kahlo y Calderón as the daughter of German and Spanish-Mexican parents.
+Frida Kahlo was actually born on July 6, 1907, as Magdalena Carmen Frida Kahlo y Calderón , the daughter of German and Spanish-Mexican parents.

-However, she often claimed that her birthday was July 7, 1910.
-The artist should not make this appear younger, but the Mexican revolution , which began in 1910.
-Kahlo was a political activist throughout her career and she reflected her beliefs in a variety of ways.
+However, she often claimed her birthday was July 7, 1910.
+This was not intended to make the artist appear younger, but rather the Mexican Revolution , which began in 1910.
+Kahlo was a political activist throughout her career, and she reflected her beliefs in a variety of ways.

 2. It was not completely Mexican descent